-In 2022, we spent US\$2.4 million on brownfield projects for life of mine extension, including drilling program and geological activities.
+In 2023, we spent US\$3.5 million on brownfield projects for life of mine extension, including drilling program and geological activities.
+In 2023, we drilled 12 exploration drill holes, totaling 7.3 km.
+We have budgeted US\$4.7 million for the project during 2024 and we expect to drill 12.4 km.

-Along 2022, the exploration team completed approximately 4.6 km of diamond drilling, divided between exploratory (1.8 km) and extension drilling (2.8 km).
-The focus of the exploratory drilling was on the extension of the Vazante mine ore bodies, exploring the target Extremo Norte, which confirmed the mineralized system and opened lateral and depth continuity.
-In addition, the mineral exploration team continues to seek to identify new prospective areas with exploratory drilling, such as Vazante Sul and Varginha Norte.
+In 2023, we completed approximately 7.3 km of diamond drilling, divided between exploratory (1.3 km) and extension drilling (6.0 km).
+The focus of the near mine extension drilling was on the extension of the Vazante mine ore bodies, exploring the target Extremo Norte and Sucuri Norte, which confirmed the mineralized system and opened lateral and depth continuity.
+The assay results in these targets reported 4.9 meters with 18.28% Zn and 0.22% Pb and 2.7 meters with 10.51% Zn and 0.12% Pb, respectively.
+In addition, the mineral exploration team continues to seek to identify new prospective areas, such as Vazante Sul, which confirmed the presence of mineralized breccia more than 10.0 km from Vazante mine.